trybeapp/redocly-openapi-cli-github-action/README.md

 ### `args`

-The arguments to be provided to the `redoc-cli` command.
+The arguments to be provided to the redocly `openapi` cli command.
-By default this is empty so that `redoc-cli` will print a note about its correct usage.
+By default this is empty so that redocly `openapi` cli will print a note about its correct usage.

 ## :bulb: Quick Start